benjamincanac/nuxt-nation/slides.md

 <ParticlesBg class="absolute inset-0 z-[-1]" />

 <!--
-Thanks for listening today!
+I hope this gave you a good overview of Nuxt UI v3.

-You can find all the code on GitHub, and our docs will help you get started.
+You can check the documentation on ui3.nuxt.dev, and the source code on the `v3` branch of the nuxt/ui GitHub repository.

-Have fun building with Nuxt UI and see you next time!
+Thanks you!
 -->